tdmore-dev/tdmore/bookdown/06-Validation.Rmd

 ## Standards: IEC 62304:2006
 *It should be stressed that TDMore is not a medical device.* The software is for research and educational use only, and should never be directly used in patient care.

-However, we acknowledge that others may include TDMore as a component in a medical device.
-For integrators or medical device builders, we therefore detail how TDMore *may* adhere to the `IEC 62304:2006 Medical device software - Software life cycle processes` standard.
-We use '*may*', because this assessment was not carried out by a competent third party.

-TDMore is considered a software item of a larger system, as defined in ISO/IEC 90003:2004, definition 3.14.
-Whether the larger system is Class A, B or C depends on the use case.
-As an example, a system to aid physicians in quantifying drug non-adherence could be considered Class A (No injury or damage to health is possible), while a closed-loop automated insulin pump will be considered Class C (Death or serious injury is possible).
-By itself, TDMore cannot directly cause any injury or damage to health.

 The IEC 62304:2006 standard defines several requirements, some general and some specific to the development process.
 General requirements include Quality Management (ISO 13485), Risk Management (ISO 14971) and Software Safety Classification.
-These are not considered by the TDMore development team, as they are only applicable to the larger device.
+These are not considered by the TDMore development team, as TDMore is not a medical device and clinical use is effectively discouraged by the developers.

 For Software Development, the standard requires *Software development planning* (Class A, B and C).
 This is implemented in TDMore in the Github repository issue tracker.
 Issues describe features or bugs that are developed.
 They are grouped together in milestones.
 The software plan is regularly updated, as can be shown by the github activity tracker.